 Custom sweaters for dogs fit differently depending on the design, but most of them will require you to measure your dog’s body length, neck size, and chest girth.
-Other designs may also require you to measure the size of your dog’s head for the hood(that I know of, no designer asks to measure the size of the dog’s head for a hood), the legs for the sleeves, the neck for the collar, and the size of the leash hole.
-(Every designer offered on Bitch New York has their own size chart, so refer to each individual size chart for measuring and sizing information)
+Other designs may also require you to measure the legs for the sleeves, the neck for the collar, and the placement of the leash hole.
+Every designer offered on Bitch New York has its own size chart, so refer to each individual size chart for measuring and sizing information.

 Can dogs sleep in sweaters?

-It would be best if you remove the sweater before your dog sleeps.
-(Always remove sweaters/clothing before your dog sleeps or without adult supervision) Allowing them to go to sleep inside your house with a sweater on may actually make them overheat which will pose a new set of problems.
+Always remove sweaters/clothing before your dog sleeps or without adult supervision.
+Allowing them to go to sleep inside your house with a sweater on may actually make them overheat which will pose a new set of problems.

 There are many dog sweaters to choose from, that it can get quite overwhelming to find the perfect fit for your fur baby.
 Here are a few from Bitch New York that you can check out to start off your search: